-Chocolate bark is an incredibly simple sweet holiday treat.
-It’s not only perfect to whip up as a last minute dessert for a holiday party or dinner, but it also makes a lovely gift.
+Packed with chewy dried cranberries and crunchy almonds, this chunky cranberry almond dark chocolate bark is a delicious sweet holiday treat.
+It’s perfect to whip up as a last-minute dessert for a holiday party or dinner, but it also makes a lovely gift.

 Chunky Cranberry Almond Dark Chocolate Bark

 - 12 ounces dark chocolate chips

 - Place the chopped almonds on a rimmed baking sheet and bake for 5 minutes or until lightly browned and fragrant.
 Transfer the nuts to a bowl and let cool.

 - Line another rimmed baking sheet with parchment paper.

 - Melt the chocolate either in the microwave or on the stove.
 Microwave method: Place the chocolate chips in a medium-sized microwaveable bowl (preferably glass) and microwave on high, stirring every 15 seconds, until the chocolate is melted.
 Stove method: In a small saucepan over low heat, bring about 2 inches of water to a low simmer.
 Place the chocolate chips in a small heat safe bowl (preferably glass) and set it over the pan of water.
 Stir the chocolate until melted, about 3-4 minutes.